himoose/user-docs/docs/features/key-points.md

   - Content ready to paste manually

 ### Optional
-- Webflow API key (if you want automatic updates to Webflow CMS)
+- Webflow API key (if you want enable updating to Webflow CMS)

-### Note on API keys
+### Note on OpenAI API keys
-- **Free & Standard plans**: Use Hi, Moose's API keys automatically
+- **Free & Paid plans**: There are no API keys for you to manage in order to use AI 👍
 - **BYOK plans**: Your OpenAI API key must be saved in Settings

 ## Step-by-step (in Hi, Moose)